-In the systematic review discussed above, there was a nonsignificant trend toward an increased likelihood of cutaneous events (odds ratio [OR] 1.1; 95% CI, 0.8–1.6) and severe cutaneous adverse events in pregnant women with CD4 cell counts ≥250 cell/mm3 (OR 1.4, 95% CI, 0.8–2.4); however, these trends were not significant.25 A separate systematic review of 14 studies did report a significant association between increased toxicity risk and initiation of nevirapine-based therapy during pregnancy in women with CD4 cell counts ≥250 cells/mm3.29 A small case-control study (6 cases, 30 controls) in South Africa reported that pregnancy increased the chance of developing Stevens-Johnson syndrome (OR 14.28, P = 0.006; 95% CI, 1.54–131.82).30 Nevirapine (as a component of a combination regimen) should be initiated in pregnant women with CD4 cell counts ≥250 cells/mm3 only if the benefit clearly outweighs the risk.
-Women with CD4 cell counts <250 cells/mm3 can receive nevirapine-based regimens, and women who become pregnant while taking nevirapine and who are tolerating their regimens well can continue therapy, regardless of CD4 cell count.
+The systematic review discussed above also reported an increased likelihood of cutaneous events (odds ratio [OR] 1.1; 95% CI, 0.8–1.6) and severe cutaneous adverse events in pregnant women with CD4 counts ≥250 cell/mm3 (OR 1.4, 95% CI, 0.8–2.4); however, these trends were not significant.25 A separate systematic review of 14 studies did report a significant association between increased toxicity risk and the initiation of NVP-based therapy during pregnancy in women with CD4 counts ≥250 cells/mm3.29 A small case-control study (six cases, 30 controls) in South Africa reported that pregnancy increased the chance of developing Stevens-Johnson syndrome (OR 14.28, P = 0.006; 95% CI, 1.54–131.82).30 NVP (as a component of a combination regimen) should be initiated in pregnant women with CD4 counts ≥250 cells/mm3 only if the benefit clearly outweighs the risk.
+Women with CD4 counts <250 cells/mm3 can receive NVP-based regimens, and women who become pregnant while taking NVP and who are tolerating their regimens well can continue using those regimens, regardless of their CD4 counts.

-Because pregnancy itself can mimic some of the early symptoms of hepatotoxicity (i.e., pregnancy-related nausea and vomiting), health care providers who are caring for women receiving nevirapine during pregnancy should be aware of this potential complication.
+Because pregnancy itself can mimic some of the early symptoms of hepatotoxicity (i.e., pregnancy-related nausea and vomiting), health care providers who are caring for pregnant women who are receiving NVP should be aware of this potential complication.
 Frequent and careful monitoring of clinical symptoms and hepatic transaminases (i.e., alanine aminotransferase [ALT] and aspartate aminotransferase [AST]) is necessary, particularly during the first 18 weeks of therapy.
-Some clinicians measure serum transaminases at baseline, every 2 weeks for the first month, and then monthly for the first 18 weeks; in patients with pre-existing liver disease, monitoring should be performed more frequently when initiating therapy and monthly thereafter.32 Transaminase levels should be checked in all women who develop a rash while receiving nevirapine.
-Patients who develop suggestive clinical symptoms accompanied by elevation in serum transaminase levels (ALT and/or AST) or who have asymptomatic but severe transaminase elevations should stop nevirapine and not receive the drug in the future.
+Some clinicians measure serum transaminases at baseline, every 2 weeks for the first month, and then monthly for the first 18 weeks; in patients with pre-existing liver disease, monitoring should be performed more frequently when initiating therapy and monthly thereafter.32 Transaminase levels should be checked in all women who develop a rash while receiving NVP.
+Patients who develop suggestive clinical symptoms accompanied by elevation in serum transaminase levels (ALT and/or AST) or who have asymptomatic but severe transaminase elevations should stop taking NVP and not receive the drug in the future.

 |Formulation||Dosing Recommendationsa||Use in Pregnancy|